 The Method

-Measure the distilled water in a clean, heat save glass jar.
+Measure the distilled water in a clean, heat-safe glass jar.
 Heat it up until it reaches 70°C. This can be done in a double boiler or burst of 30seconds in a microwave.
 Because water will evaporate, note the total weight of the water and container before heating and measure it again after heating up and add the difference.

 Gently pour the oil phase into the water phase, and stir.
-Then with the help of an electric hand blender, blend the two phases until an emulsion is reached.
+Then, with the help of an electric hand blender, blend the two phases until an emulsion is reached.

 The emulsion will become a beautiful bubbly cream.

-Pour your cleanser in a pump bottle and use.
 Thank you for reading, please like, share and make!.